crypt0n1te/Write-Ups/ractf-2020/web/Getting_admin.md

 # Getting admin

-This one I got the unintended way due to the original sql injection I used which automatically gave me priveleges
+This one I got the unintended way due to the original SQL injection I used which automatically gave me privileges.

-Navigate to /admin and you are greeted with the flag
+Navigate to `/admin` and you are greeted with the flag.

-ractf{j4va5cr1pt_w3b_t0ken}
+**ractf{j4va5cr1pt_w3b_t0ken}**